-- $1,000 Risk Free First Sports BetNew Patrons of WynnBET who make a minimum first deposit of not less than $20 and place an eligible sports wager within ten (10) days after making the qualifying minimum $20 first deposit are eligible to receive a Risk Free Sports Bet up to a maximum of $1,000 as a free bet.
-Must be 21+ and physically located within the state of Michigan.
-Full T&C Apply.
+Get Up to a $500 Risk Free BetNew customers only.
+A minimum deposit of not less than $20 and an eligible sports wager within ten (10) days after making the qualifying deposit are required to receive a Risk Free Sports Bet up to a maximum of $500.
+Must be 21+.
+NJ, CO, TN, VA, IN only.
+Full T&C apply.
 Visit site

 MI Sports Betting Law has passed

 Before any MI sportsbooks can open, licensures need to be granted first.
 It certainly looked like Michigan online sportsbooks would become a reality early on in 2020, with March Madness being the goal for retail sports betting to launch.

 After MI sports betting was left at a standstill with the previous governor’s veto, Michigan online sports betting is the highlight of a large gambling package that was signed into law by current Governor Gretchen Whitmer on Friday, December 20th, 2019.

 Any state in the US can approve online and sports betting, so long as the regulation doesn’t break any federal law.
 New Jersey won its case at the Supreme Court in 2018 and became one of the first to pass legislation on online betting.
 Now Sports Betting in New Jersey is thriving in the Garden State and is generating a lot of revenue with protected bettors by licensed bookmakers.
 Other states have joined in legalizing online betting, with the possibility of sports betting being added in the near future.